 Vestibular Impacts of a Concussion | Guelph Physiotherapy

-A concussion is a functional, traumatic brain injury which can range from mild to severe.
-Concussions are a common injury that can occur in sport, motor vehicle accidents, and everyday life.
+A concussion is a functional, traumatic brain injury ranging from mild to severe.
+Concussions are a common injury that can occur in sports, motor vehicle accidents, and everyday life.
 From 2016-2017, over 40 thousand Canadian children from the ages of 5 to 19 years old suffered concussions.

-Concussions can be the cause of headaches, dizziness, balance problems, cognitive difficulties and much more.
+Concussions can cause headaches, dizziness, balance problems, cognitive difficulties and much more.
 Concussions can also impact the vestibular system of the body, disrupting its function and negatively impacting vestibular reflexes.
 Most concussions resolve within a few weeks, but recovery varies among individuals.

 Physiotherapy Treatment for the Vestibular Effects of Concussions:

 Vestibular physiotherapy is a form of physical rehabilitation targeted to reduce dizziness, balance problems, and headaches, all of which are common after concussion.
 Vestibular therapies are patient-specific and work to target the symptoms that are causing the most problems for the patient at that time.

 Gaze stabilization, also known as adaptation, helps to improve vision clarity as the head moves for activities like reading, taking notes in class, or walking, and driving.
 Gaze stabilization exercises usually involve rotating the head while fixating the gaze on a visual target.

 Balance training is important for ensuring that patients can perform daily tasks or specific activities like sports as safely as possible.
 Balance exercises usually involve standing with different foot positions on stable or wobbly surfaces and will be targeted towards your specific balance problem.